MiguelMSandin/radiolaria/curation_pipeline.md

 ```

 ### 1.5.
 Re-ordering alignment
-The resulting alignment was ordered following the phylogenetic tree in order to ease the manual correction of misalignments with the function ‘[fastaReorder.py](https://github.com/MiguelMSandin/fasta-functions/blob/master/scripts/fastaReorder.py)’ from the repository ‘[fasta-functions](https://github.com/MiguelMSandin/fasta-functions/)’.
+The resulting alignment was ordered following the phylogenetic tree in order to ease the manual correction of misalignments with the function `[fastaReorder.py](https://github.com/MiguelMSandin/fasta-functions/blob/master/scripts/fastaReorder.py)` from the repository `[random](https://github.com/MiguelMSandin/random)`.
-Steps **1.2** to **1.5** were repeated until the phylogenetic tree had a consistent topology and in agreement with previous studies (Decelle et al. 2012; Biard et al. 2015; Sandin et al. 2019; 2020).
+Steps **1.2** to **1.5** were repeated until the phylogenetic tree had a consistent topology and in agreement with previous studies ([Decelle et al. 2012](https://www.sciencedirect.com/science/article/abs/pii/S1434461011000988); [Biard et al. 2015](https://www.sciencedirect.com/science/article/pii/S1434461015000231); [Sandin et al. 2019](https://www.sciencedirect.com/science/article/pii/S143446101830110X); [2021](https://www.sciencedirect.com/science/article/pii/S1434461021000158)).
 Phylogenetic trees were visualized in FigTree (version 1.4.3).
 Resulting alignment matrix was set as reference alignment for further steps.

 <sub>*Note*: Steps **1.1** to **1.3** were carried out independently for 18S and 28S rDNA genes.
 Then both genes were concatenated for step **1.4** and further.</sub>

 ---
 ## Step 2.
 Creating a reference backbone phylogeny
-I continued adding the rest of publicly available and morphologically identified sequences detailed in the reference phylogenetic frameworks to the previous reference alignment (from **step 1**) using the function ‘--add’ from MAFFT and the FFT-NS-2 algorithm with a high gap opening penalty (‘--op 5’) as follows:
+I continued adding the rest of publicly available and morphologically identified sequences detailed in the reference phylogenetic frameworks to the previous reference alignment (from **step 1**) using the function `--add` from MAFFT and the FFT-NS-2 algorithm with a high gap opening penalty (`--op 5`) as follows:
 ```
 mafft --thread 2 --inputorder --op 5.0 --add FILE2 --6merpair --maxiterate 1000 FILE_alignedC > FILE2_aligned
 ```